fporciel-nous-dev/fporciel-nous-dev/README.md

 Russian.
 This endeavor is not merely academic; I am looking for conversation partners to practice and improve my fluency, hoping to connect with diverse cultures on a deeper, more authentic level.

-## Tech Stack & Tools
+## <a name="five"><wbr></a>Tech Stack & Tools

-<a name="five"><wbr></a>My approach to technology is rooted in a desire for mastery and a preference for powerful, flexible, and transparent
+My approach to technology is rooted in a desire for mastery and a preference for powerful, flexible, and transparent tools.
-tools.
 My programming paradigm of choice is **Literate Programming**, as I believe a program should be written for humans to understand first, and only incidentally for machines to execute.
 To this end, I am studying the `noweb` framework to publish code as literature.